N3TWORK/thrift/README.md

 - typdefs of structs is untested & probably broken

 - GetHashCode() / Equals() generation for structs might be broken (untested with __isset) (we're not using this though)

+- in general there are tons of features of thrift we're not using that may have been broken by our mods